UoW-ATM/Mercury/README.md

 The following articles can also be consulted to learn more about Mercury:
 - the one included in doc/SIDs_2023_OpenMercury.pdf, presenting the general approach to Mercury.
-- the one available at this address https://www.sciencedirect.com/science/article/abs/pii/S0968090X21003600, showing some details of Mercury and some examples of its uses, from a few years back.
+- the one available at this address https://www.sciencedirect.com/science/article/abs/pii/S0968090X21003600, shows some details of Mercury and some examples of its uses from a few years back.
+- Deliverable 4.1-Initial model design from Domino project, where Mercury was reimplemented as an ABM system, describes the main design approaches and the initial version of the roles/agents considered: https://ec.europa.eu/research/participants/documents/downloadPublic?documentIds=080166e5bf17614a&appId=PPGMS

 # Authorship

-Up to the open source release, all Mercury code has been written by Gérald Gurtner and Luis Delgado, to the exception of:
+Up to the open source release, all Mercury code has been written by Gérald Gurtner and Luis Delgado, with the exception of:

 - The Dynamic Cost Indexing module, written by Damir Valput
 - The GUI, written by Michal Weiszer

-We thank also Tanja Bolic for many waves of testing.
+We also thank Tanja Bolic for many waves of testing.

 # Licence and copyright